Overview

 Context

-Borderline Personality Disorder (BPD) affects around three percent of the global population, often emerging in adolescence.
+Borderline Personality Disorder (BPD) affects around three percent of the global population and often emerges in adolescence.
 Rapid emotional shifts, impulsivity, and unstable relationships challenge young people and their families, often leading parents to intervene too late or misinterpret escalation.
-Colormeter, developed at TH Ingolstadt with a fellow student, translates physiological stress signals into a color-based visual system.
-We created a wearable companion app that presents stress in an intuitive and approachable way.
-Our hypothesis was that by externalizing stress into a shared visual language, families could intervene earlier, enhance understanding, and shift from reactive to reflective communication.
+Colormeter translates physiological stress signals into an approachable, color-based visual system.
+Our hypothesis was that externalizing stress through a shared visual language would enable earlier intervention and improve mutual understanding.

 UCD Approach

-We conducted interviews with individuals diagnosed with BPD and their relatives to understand triggers, escalation patterns, and communication challenges.
-Insights highlighted the need for early awareness and contextual understanding to guide calmer responses.
-From these interviews, we defined core Jobs to Be Done: recognizing rising stress early to enable timely intervention, providing a clear visual representation of emotions to support calm and reflective responses, and tracking emotional patterns over time to inform long-term support.
-Findings were synthesized into a persona representing a child navigating emotional volatility, and a moodboard ensured a consistent, approachable, and empathetic visual language.
-The visual system is minimal and calm, using color to convey emotional nuance.
+We conducted interviews with individuals diagnosed with BPD and their relatives to understand escalation patterns and communication challenges.
+These insights informed key Jobs to Be Done: enabling early awareness of rising stress, providing a clear visual language to support reflective responses, and making emotional patterns over time visible to guide long-term support.
+We synthesized these findings into a persona to ground decisions in real behaviors and needs.
+The resulting visual system is intentionally minimal and calm, using color as the primary interaction layer to communicate emotional nuance.

 Moodboard